rmezameza/hci-team312-alarm-app/README.md

 ### Maps
-For external persons, new students or to look up for emergency exits beforehand, there are to maps.
+For external persons, new students or to look up for emergency exits beforehand, there are two maps.
 One from Google Maps including its building indoor map view.
 The other one includes the map from the university for the sake of completions.
 Important for the use of Google Maps, an API Key is required.
 We deleted our for security reasons.
 A to do introduction will be added soon.